Art

 3 Credits (2+4P)

 Intermediate sculpture students will expand their fabrication skills in metal, wood and mixed media.
-Assignments incorporate topics such as Pop art, Process Art, and The Body in Contemporary Art.
 Topics will be announced in the course schedule.
 Each topic may only be taken once.
-May be repeated up to 6 credits.
+May be repeated up to 12 credits.
+May be repeated up to 12 credits.

 ARTS 370.
 Special Topics in Intermediate Digital Photography